Everything you need to know about "La Mer" by Debussy

 Furthermore, on 15 October 1905, the performance given by the conductor Camille Chevillard left much to be desired.
 Already during the rehearsals, Debussy was often confused when confronted with the conductor's erroneous understanding of the work: "he is decidedly lacking in artistry".

 In January 1908, same month as his marriage to Emma Bardac, Debussy was asked to conduct La Mer himself.
 A successful first attempt at orchestral conducting since, though the critics were no less divided, the public was now wholly convinced.

 La Mer, a symphony?

-Though Debussy never explicitly described the work as such, it is nonetheless hard to deny that La Mer strongly ressembles a symphony.
+Though Debussy never explicitly described the work as such, it is nonetheless hard to deny that La Mer strongly resembles a symphony.
 Firstly, the work is divided into three sections.
-"De l’aube à midi sur la mer" ressembles the traditional first movement of a symphony with its slow introduction, two main themes and a coda.
+"De l’aube à midi sur la mer" resembles the traditional first movement of a symphony with its slow introduction, two main themes and a coda.
 As for "Jeux de vagues", it borrows its for from the scherzo, and "Dialogue du vent et de la nuit" is in the form of a rondo.

 "It has been said, and it must be said again: La Mer is a 'symphony', the only one of its author".
 (François-René Tranchefort, Guide de la musique symphonique)

 A confident of Debussy, Louis Laloy made on several occasions the same allusion.
 The composer never denied it, himself describing the work as "[his] symphony" in an interview in 1910.
 This was also stated by Brian Hart in an article entitled "The Symphony in Debussy’s World".
 Surprising when considering that Debussy condemned any and all use of the symphonic form within his own critiques!